 Protection will seize these items and most furs, coral, tortoiseshell, reptile skins, feathers, plants, and items made from animal skins.

 Peru – Peruvians are friendly, serious, honest, and traditional people.
 When shopping for Peruvian handicrafts, including pottery, textiles, and wood carvings, it is not uncommon to negotiate the price down by 20-30 percent.

-Before your trip, if you are traveling overseas, we strongly recommend visiting the U.S. Department of State website at www.travel.state.gov, specifically the section that addresses International Travel.
+Before your trip, if you are traveling overseas, we strongly recommend visiting the U.S. Department of State website at www.travel.state.gov, specifically the International Travel section.
 It would be best to read the tips for foreign travel and travel warnings for the country or countries you plan to visit.
 It is also crucial that you do not allow your common sense to take a vacation while on your trip.
 Here are several tips which, if followed, will save much potential hardship: